pohagan72/Prompt_Library/Address_Validation_New_Feature.md

-# Prompt for Generating JIRA / DevOps Items for a New Feature
+# Generate JIRA / DevOps Items for a New Feature

 This prompt is designed to help Product Managers generate a comprehensive set of **Epics**, **User Stories**, and **Acceptance Criteria** for a new feature.